5 Tips When Starting Spiritual Conversations Around Christmas

 1. Use open-ended questions and listen well.

-After initial introductions, mention the topic of Christmas.
+After an initial introduction, mention the topic of Christmas.
 If you are in a shopping area, this is easy.
 “Are you here doing Christmas shopping?”
 Or you might comment on the decorations you see and how pretty they are.
 Next, ask an open question.

-After they have shared and you’ve listened well, reflect back what you heard.
+After they have shared and you’ve listened well, reflect back what you heard them say.
 Then share something from your perspective.
 You might share your testimony (with a Christmas twist on it).

 2. Boldly prepare to engage in conversation.